 Residential Building Application Form

-An application for approval regarding development or construction projects on a residential property/building that include additions, garages, sheds, etc.
+An application for approval regarding development or construction projects on a residential property/building that include additions, garages, and sheds.

 If construction is for a new house, use the New House Combo application form.